ArtskydJ/range-interval/README.md

 	- `interval` is the number of ms between each iteration.
 Optional, defaults to `10`.
 - `each` is a function that is passed the following arguments:
 	- `number` is a number between `opts.start` and `opts.end` that is incremented by `opts.step` each iteration.
-- `cb` is an optional function that is called after every iteration.
+- `cb` is an optional function that is called after `opts.end` is reached.
 No arguments are passed to it.

 # license